Doubting between an Office Manager and an Executive Assistant? Here are the key differences

 While it’s true that these responsibilities overlap between office manager and executive assistant roles (and many other similar positions in the administrative industry), there are some key differences between these two jobs.
 Let’s dive into it.

-Office Managers are really involved in business supportive tasks.
-They are there to support the whole company.
+Office Managers are involved in business supportive tasks.
+That means, they’re there to support your company as a whole.
 Of course, specific tasks and duties can differ from company to company: in some cases an Office Manager might have to manage the agenda of the company’s executive as well.

 Their tasks can include: